Vascular Neurology Fellowship

 Catherine Amlie-Lefond, M.D.

 Dr. Amlie-Lefond is the Director of the Pediatric Vascular Neurology program at Seattle Children’s Hospital and a Professor of Neurology.
+She is the site director for the fellowship at Children’s and helps direct the Pediatric Vascular Neurology track.

 Special Clinical and/or Research Interests: